Attila (rock band): Attila (album)

+Reception

-Stephen Thomas Erlewine of AllMusic wrote, "Attila undoubtedly is the worst album released in the history of rock & roll — hell, the history of recorded music itself.
+Stephen Thomas Erlewine of AllMusic wrote that "Attila undoubtedly is the worst album released in the history of rock & roll — hell, the history of recorded music itself.
 There have been many bad ideas in rock, but none match the colossal stupidity of Attila."

-Differently, a review on headheritage.co.uk ends on a positive note: "But it's just too over-the-top... the album cover, the vocals, the lyrics, it just ends up being an extremely entertaining joke that Billy wasn't in on.
+Julian Cope described the album as "an extremely entertaining joke that Billy wasn't in on.
 But I've gotta say, I dug his trip, and the record still puts me in a good mood every time."

-One track from the album, "Amplifier Fire, Part 1 (Godzilla)," appears on Joel's 2005 boxed set, My Lives.

 Track listing

-Songs written by Billy Joel and Jon Small.
+All tracks written by Billy Joel and Jonathan Small.